nicoverbruggen/phpmon/README.md

 Assuming you have installed the `php` formula, the latest stable version of PHP is installed.
 At the time of writing, this is PHP 8.2.

-You can install other supported versions of PHP via PHP Monitor's **PHP Manager**.
+You can install other supported versions of PHP via PHP Monitor's **PHP Version Manager**.
 (You can manually install or upgrade PHP versions too, but this is not recommended.)

-Please keep in mind that installing or updating PHP versions, even when done via PHP Monitor's **PHP Manager**, may cause other required formula dependencies (required software needed to keep those PHP versions functional) to be upgraded.
+Please keep in mind that installing or updating PHP versions, even when done via PHP Monitor's **PHP Version Manager**, may cause other required formula dependencies (required software needed to keep those PHP versions functional) to be upgraded.
 It might not be very transparent when this happens, but this is likely the cause if installing a PHP version takes longer than expected: usually other dependencies are also being installed.

 Additionally, upgrading one specific version of PHP may also cause other installed versions of PHP to *also* be updated in one go, if the dependencies for that one version also apply to the other (newer) version(s) of PHP.
 It's a bit tricky to manage PHP versions via Homebrew, and even PHP Monitor may encounter some difficulties.